qwerty12/mpv-winbuild/README.md

 [![releases](https://img.shields.io/github/v/release/qwerty12/mpv-winbuild)](https://github.com/qwerty12/mpv-winbuild/releases/latest)
 [![downloads](https://img.shields.io/github/downloads/qwerty12/mpv-winbuild/total)](https://github.com/qwerty12/mpv-winbuild/releases)

-Uses Github Actions to build mpv for Windows daily.
+Uses Github Actions to build mpv for Windows daily, thanks to https://github.com/zhongfly/mpv-winbuild/

 mpv is built from [my *fork* of shinchiro's mpv-winbuild-cmake](https://github.com/qwerty12/mpv-winbuild-cmake/).
-My [Scoop](https://scoop.sh/) bucket, [scoop-alts](https://github.com/qwerty12/scoop-alts), installs this version of mpv.
+My [Scoop](https://scoop.sh/) bucket, [scoop-alts](https://github.com/qwerty12/scoop-alts), installs this version (x64-v3) of mpv.

+Note: if any dependency not introduced by me fails to build, I do not attempt to find a fix or rollback to a last-known-good commit.
+I usually wait for a fix to appear in shinchiro's mpv-winbuild-cmake. zhongfly works very hard to pretty much ensure a fresh mpv build each day; if that is important to you, you will be well served by his builds.
+This repo is just a small modification of his.

 The notable changes are: